How did we lose this CD? Never mind, we finally give Austin's other post-rock band's eighth album a run through.

 In a concert replete with spectacle and grandeur the most memorable moment arrives, fittingly, at the conclusion: while Kent pound out the last notes to the epic "Mannen i den vita hatten" ("The Man in the White Hat"), with the stage bathed in sodium light, gigantic blowers spew out white confetti over the 20,000 strong

-SideOneDummy, 2008 [rating:9/10] The ’59 Sound starts, fittingly, with a sound of romance and antiquity -- a needle laid to vinyl.
+SideOneDummy, 2008 [9/10] The ’59 Sound starts, fittingly, with a sound of romance and antiquity -- a needle laid to vinyl.
 A spindly guitar riff echoes faintly in the distance, then suddenly erupts into an anthem.
-From this point onward, The ’59 Sound pulses with warmth and energy forged by the fusion of the most
+From this point onward, The Gaslight Anthem's The ’59 Sound pulses with warmth and energy forged by the fusion

 Dev Hynes was once a teenage Test Icicle but now goes it alone under the name Lightspeed Champion.
 This year's Falling off the Lavender Bridge surprised many, especially Test Icicles fans, as its charming mix of Britpop, folk and alt.country was a significant departure from the indie meets hardcore of his former band.
 Static's Chris